msank00/msank00.github.io/_posts/2020-03-15-blog_605_Survey_attention.md

 ## Add and Norm

-Besides the above two components in the Transformer block, the `add and norm` within the block also plays a key role to **connect** the `inputs` and `outputs` of other layers `smoothly`.
+:dart: Besides the above two components in the Transformer block, the `add and norm` within the block also plays a key role to **connect** the `inputs` and `outputs` of other layers `smoothly`.
 To explain, we add a layer that contains a **residual structure** and a **layer normalization** after both the multi-head attention layer and the position-wise FFN network.

 :dart: Layer normalization is similar to batch normalization.
 One difference is that the mean and variances for the layer normalization are calculated along the **last dimension**, e.g `X.mean(axis=-1)` instead of the first batch dimension, e.g., `X.mean(axis=0)`.